Sainfoin Forage Products

 Â

-Q: What is the shelf life of your sainfoin forage products?
+Q: What is the shelf life?

-A. 6 month- We recommend (especially in the spring/summer months) that people only get 1-2 months worth sent to them.
-We do not add any preservatives and since we make the feed almost once a month tell them we want them to get the most fresh product possible when they order.
-We don’t want people ordering 3-4 months worth.Â
+A. 6 months - We recommend (especially in the spring/summer months) that people only get a maximum of 3 months' worth sent to them.
+We do not add any preservatives, and since we make the feed almost once a month, we want you to get the freshest product possible.

 Â